doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 There is one additional installation step to complete:
 1. In the MGE XE mod archive, zip the remaining folders in **Data Files** (**meshes**, **shaders** and **textures**) and name this archive **MGE XE - Data Files**
+1. In MO2, click the "Install Mod" button on the menubar
-1. Install this file in MO2
+1. Select your zip file and in the subsequent "Install Mods" window click "OK"

 Congratulations: you've just installed your first mod.